koenrane/KR-new-site/content/behavioural-statistics-for-a-maze-solving-agent.md

 Let's get back to our claimed predictive variables:

-1. Euclidean distance from cheese to top-right square
+1. Euclidean distance from cheese to top-right square,
-2. Legal steps distance from decision-square to cheese
+2. Legal steps distance from decision-square to cheese, and
-3. Euclidean distance from decision-square to cheese
+3. Euclidean distance from decision-square to cheese.

 How sure should we be that variables 1-3) each track a real and distinct causal mechanism?